hojerst/shell/README.md

-Very basic ubuntu based bash environment with tools for network analysis and common cli tasks
+Basic Shell environment with some system inspection tools

 Usage
 =====